 Wrist and Ankle Weights Muscle Toning Benefits

-Walking wearing wrist weights can be beneficial, due to our muscles contracting against the resistance the weight provides.
-This helps to develop muscle mass and increase endurance and strength.
-Balance and coordination are also likely to improve.
+Walking wearing wrist weights can be beneficial, due to your muscles contracting against the resistance the weight provides.
+This will help develop your muscle mass and increase your endurance and strength.
+Your balance and coordination are also likely to improve.

-Wearing ankle weights while walking helps tone the calves and thighs, including our hamstrings, buttocks, and abs.
+Wearing ankle weights while walking will help tone your calves and thighs, plus your hamstrings, buttocks, and abs.

 How to Start Using Wrist and Ankle Weights

 When you first start wearing wrist and ankle weights, use light weights and keep your sessions short.
-Be sure to securely attach the weights to your wrists and ankles, and walk as you normally do.
-Taking very long steps and swinging your arms in an exaggerated fashion, can result in muscle strain.
+Be sure to securely attach the weights to your wrists and ankles, and walk as you usually do.
+Taking very long steps and swinging your arms in an exaggerated way can result in muscle strain.